prakharsr/audiobook-creator/README.md

       cd audiobook-creator
       ```

-  2. Make sure your .env is configured correctly and your LLM and Kokoro FastAPI are running
+  2. Make sure your .env is configured correctly and your LLM and TTS service (Kokoro or Orpheus) are running
   3. Copy the .env file into the audiobook-creator folder
   4. Install uv
       ```bash